tuespetre/Impatient/README.md

 	select new { maxA, y }
 	```

-	This may be addressable in the future but it will involve
-	some intense rewriting logic.

-- ~~Relational null semantics have not yet been addressed -- this includes
-  the simplest of things like `IS NULL` and `IS NOT NULL`, and translating
-  `foo.NullableColumn != 1` into `[foo].[NullableColumn] IS NULL OR
-  [foo].[NullableColumn] <> 1`~~ Relational null semantics are partially
-  addressed but still have some work to be done.
+- Relational null semantics are partially addressed but still have some work to be done.

 - `Enum` types are not yet dealt with.